Visas and immigration

 If my visa will expire before my resit exam period, will University College Birmingham help me to extend my visa?

-My visa has already expired, but 28 days have not passed.
+My visa has expired less than 14 days ago and I am still in the UK.
 Will University College Birmingham help me extend my visa?

-No. We can only sponsor students that have a valid visa.
-If you are a continuing student and are not able to extend your visa in time, you will need to defer your studies and re-enrol at the beginning of the next semester.
+No. We can only sponsor students who have a valid visa.
+If you are a continuing student and are not able to extend your visa in time, you will need to defer your studies and return home to obtain a new visa from overseas.

 What do I need to bring to registration and enrolment?